P-ADITYA15/Laser-Eye/README.md

 # Laser-Eye
-IoT-based project for surveillance, security, and detection.
+IoT-based project for surveillance, security, and detection , Using Arduino Uno , NodeMCU and DataBase as Firebase